MTD for VAT returns simplified with 50% off for 3 months on Sage Accounting

 • Making profit from selling shares or a second home

 You can fill in your tax return online or by a paper form.
-You can submit it any time from the first day of the following tax year (from 6 April 2022).
-In fact, 63,500 people did this in 2021 according to HMRC.
+You can submit it any time from the first day of the following tax year (from 6 April 2024).
+In fact, a record 11.4 million customers submitted on time for the 2021 to 2022 tax year, with 68,462 submitting their tax return on deadline day.

-All 3 packages (Start, Standard, and Plus) give you the fundamental features you need to manage your accounting.
+If you're looking for software for Self Assessment our plans have you covered.
+All 3 packages (Start, Standard, and Plus) give you the fundamental features you need to manage your accounting, including your tax returns.

 • Accounting Start: If you’re a non-VAT registered sole trader or just starting out with a new business then Account Start is a great choice.
 Comes with simple bookkeeping requirements and single-user access.
 Perfect for businesses using cash accounting.